 Allow me to illustrate this relationship in a simple business operation.
 Suppose you owned a hot dog stand.
 What do you think drives down profit?
 Notice I didn’t say what drives costs?
 This is because the term cost drivers is the industry term used but in reality it should be referred to as profit dampening or profit reducers.
 But I’ll stick to cost drivers because this is the universally accepted terminology.
 OK, back to the question, what drives down profit?
 For the novice businessman he’ll say it is the cost of food or maybe not enough revenue associated with the sale of the hot dog.
 Me, I would say weather!
 I know, you are asking the question, ‘How do you derive at weather as the cost driver?’
 Allow me to explain.

 Let’s suppose you have the perfect spot for the hot dog cart.
 You are right outside the courthouse and there is a lot of activity in and out of the courthouse every business day.
 This is the perfect setting for a hot dog cart.
-So, if this is true, then you’ll have opportunity to be open about 220 days a year.
+If this is true, then you’ll have opportunity to be open about 220 days a year.
 Unless this courthouse is located in Arizona, I think you have a weather issue.
 Obviously, weather will reduce the volume of sales and ultimately the profitability of your hot dog cart.
-So my first inkling as a cost driver would be weather for this type of business.
+My first inkling as a cost driver would be weather for this type of business.
 My next cost driver might be a lack of margin between the revenue and the cost of the hot dog.
 Another might be the inability of the preparer to process enough dogs during the lunch rush period.
 If you have a line of six to seven people long every day at lunch time, a lot of customers will avoid your stand and head over to the next one.
-So processing of food could be a revenue reducer and ultimately drive down profitability; with production, the term ‘Throughput‘ is used to explain this cost driver.
+Processing of food could be a revenue reducer and ultimately drive down profitability; with production, the term ‘Throughput‘ is used to explain this cost driver.

 Remember when I started out that I said your novice businessman would go with cost of the food or lack of margin over the cost of the food?
 Well, let’s see if this has a greater bearing on the profit than the weather.
 Assume the cost of the hot dogs and buns increased 15 cents per serving; what is the daily impact on overall profit?
 Since we sell 150 dogs per day, the overall cost increase equals 150 times 15 cents which equals $22.50 every day of sales.
 Since we only have 175 days of sales (remember the weather equation), our total annual lost profit is $3,940.
 Notice how much more the weather affects our profit than the large increase in the cost per serving of the hog dog?